spenserblack/actions-wiki/CONTRIBUTING.md

 5. 🔁 Open a PR to get your changes merged
 6. 🧪 Let the tests run to make sure everything works
 7. 🚀 Profit!

-👩‍⚖️ When contributing code to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 <!-- prettier-ignore-start -->
 [open an issue]: https://github.com/spenserblack/actions-wiki/issues/new